 May Jones (1968:17) claimed the factory was more likely that of "F. Hitchins."
-Francis Hitchins was manager of the Lockport Glass Co., but he was too early for the manufacture of these bottles, and there was no evidence that he ever used the name Francis Hitchins Glass Works.
-We turned our attention to the Federal Hill Glass Works in Baltimore, Maryland.
+Francis Hitchins was manager of the Lockport Glass Co., but he was too early for the manufacture of these bottles, and there was no evidence that he ever used the turned our attention to the Federal Hill Glass Works in Baltimore, Maryland.
 Both Whitten and Lockhart e-mailed and wrote to collectors, libraries, and historical societies in the area.
 Finally, William A. "Doc" Anderson of the Baltimore Antique Bottle Club checked the city directories for us.
 Like Hitchins, this factory closed too early to have produced the bottles.